SolomonAsghar/FlowRES/README.md

 ## Software requirements
 ### OS Requirements
 FlowRES should be compatible with Windows, Mac, and Linux operating systems.
-It has been tested on  and Windows 10.
+It has been tested on ### and Windows 10.

 ### Dependencies
-FlowRES is a Python package that uses the following libraries.
+FlowRES uses Python 3 with following libraries:

 [![MatPlotLib][MatPlotLib-badge]][MatPlotLib-url]